 Journalism is a broad field and you can find your niche in a specialty area.
 Some of the possibilities include:

 - Broadcast journalism—broadcast journalists work for TV and radio stations, usually as reporters on air or as researchers behind the scenes.

 - Multimedia journalism—this is a newer specialty that has emerged with the growth of social media.
 Multimedia journalists quickly bring information to the masses by regularly posting content such as articles, photos, and videos on a variety of websites and platforms.

 - Photo journalism—photo journalists tell stories through captivating imagery like what you see in National Geographic.

 9. Be Your Own Boss

 Journalists have the option of working as freelancers where they are self-employed.
 As a freelancer, you get to decide whom you work for and what you report.
 This provides greater freedom and flexibility in your work.
-In 2012, 13 percent of reporters, correspondents, and broadcast news analysts in the U.S. were self-employed.***
+In 2018, 14 percent of reporters and correspondents and 13 percent of broadcast analysts in the U.S. were self-employed.3

 10. Revel in the Perks